Dwight Powell: Dallas Mavericks (2014–present)

 On March 6, 2019, Powell set a career high with 26 points in a 132–123 loss to the Washington Wizards.
 On April 3, 2019, he scored 25 points in a 110–108 loss to the Minnesota Timberwolves.

 After exercising his option for the 2019–20 season, he signed a contract extension with the Mavericks on July 6, 2019.

 On December 4, 2019, Powell set a season-high 24 points while recording five rebounds, four assists, one steal and two blocks in a 121–114 win against the Minnesota Timberwolves.
 He had a perfect shooting night, going 9 of 9 from the field and 2 of 2 from the three-point line.
 Once the fourth quarter started, Powell experienced a left arm injury and got ruled out of the game.

 On January 21, 2020, in a game against the Los Angeles Clippers, Powell suffered a season-ending Achilles tendon injury while attempting to drive to the basket.

 Powell was one of only 4 other players in the NBA to play all 82 games in a season in the 2021–22 NBA season, as well as breaking the Mavericks franchise record for most consecutive field goals made with 18 in a stretch of 4 games.

+On July 9, 2023, Powell re-signed with the Mavericks.
+Powell reached the 2024 NBA Finals where the Mavericks lost to the Boston Celtics in five games.

 National team career

 On May 24, 2022, Powell agreed to a three-year commitment to play with the Canadian senior men's national team.
+He was named to Canada's roster for the 2024 Summer Olympics in Paris.